semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 Findings from cards placed in this column are shown to developers as blocking in CI.
 These findings need to be addressed before merging the PR.

-### Gutter
+### Side column

-The gutter on the right side of the board displays various kinds of cards that are inactive.
+The side column on the right of the board displays various kinds of cards that are inactive.

 #### Registry search

-Search the Semgrep Registry for rulesets via the search box at the top of the gutter.
+Search the Semgrep Registry for rulesets via the search box at the top of the side column.
 Search results will appear in this column.

 #### Recommended cards